echoes1971/r-prj-ng/docs/ROADMAP.md

 - Site navigation
   - the site is organized in folders and content pages, like a tree
   - a read-only navigation has to be implemented
+  - all documents are returned to the frontend with the classname in the metadata, so the UI can select the appropriate view
   - documents (dbobjects) have to be accessible via url: http://sitename.com/<object id in the format of xxxx-xxxxxxxx-xxxx>
   - all documents that are public access have to be shown to non logged users
   - the site root is a folder specified in an environment parameter passed to the react application or, given the app name, the react app can search the backend for a folder with name <app name>